Pilonidal disease is a chronic infection of a cyst (pilonidal cyst)

 exercise or walking can pull hair into the infected cyst, forming an abscess.

-surgery to remove the cyst if it does not clear up on its own.
+having surgery to remove the cyst if it does not clear up on its own.

 How this information was developed to help you make better health decisions.